eli-pavlov/helm-wordpress-mariadb/README.md

 many features like security, high availablity and scaling are absent in this release.
 However it is a perfect base for a start or as a personal project.

-- Tested on AWS EKS platform.
+Tested on AWS EKS platform.

-- Not for production environment!
-For testing purposes only.
+This release is not intended for production environment, use it for testing purposes only.

 ## Chart architecture